 DAAC-based Product Generation

 Standard products for selected instruments are produced at EOSDIS DAACs.
-These standard products are derived from the ASTER instrument on Terra (processed at Land Processes DAAC [LP DAAC]), MISR on Terra (produced at ASDC) and AIRS/AMSU/HSB on Aqua (processed at GES DISC).
+These standard products are derived from the ASTER instrument on NASA's Terra satellite (processed at NASA's Land Processes DAAC [LP DAAC]), MISR on Terra (produced at ASDC) and AIRS/AMSU/HSB on NASA's Aqua satellite (processed at NASA's Goddard Earth Sciences Data and Information Services Center [GES DISC]).
 These DAACs also archive and distribute the standard products as well as other data holdings.

 - The Atmospheric Infrared Sounders (AIRS), located at NASA's Goddard Space Flight Center in Greenbelt, Maryland,

-- The Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER), collocated with LP DAAC, processes data from the ASTER instrument on the Terra mission.
+- The Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER), collocated with LP DAAC, processes data from the ASTER instrument on Terra.
 The ASTER data products include detailed maps of land surface temperature, reflectance, and elevation.
 ASTER data and data products are archived and distributed from LP DAAC.

-- The Multi-angle Imaging SpectroRadiometer (MISR) is collocated with ASDC, and processes data from the MISR instrument on the TERRA mission.
+- The Multi-angle Imaging SpectroRadiometer (MISR) is collocated with ASDC, and processes data from the MISR instrument on Terra.
 The MISR products include global georectified radiance, land surface, aerosol, albedo, and cloud products, cloud fraction by altitude (CFbA), cloud motion vector (CMV), regional radiance, land, and aerosol products, and joint aerosol products.
 MISR data and data products are archived and distributed at ASDC.